MockbaTheBorg/RunCPM/readme.md

 The "video monitor" is assumed to be VT100, as this is the standard for DOS/Windows/Linux distributions.
 So CP/M applications which are hardcoded for other terminals won't build their screens correctly.

+RunCPM does not support making files read-only or any other CP/M attributes.
+All the files will be visible and R/W all the time, so be careful.
+It supports making "disks" read-only though, but only during RunCPM's execution.

 <hr>
 ###### The original copy of this readme file was written on WordStar 3.3 under RunCPM